muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 and Error-value = TBD4 ("ERO mixes SRv6-ERO subobjects with other subobject types").

-In case a PCEP speaker receives the SRv6-ERO subobject, when the PST is not set to 3 or SRv6-PCE-CAPABILITY sub-TLV was not exchanged, it MUST send a PCErr message with Error-Type = 19 ("Invalid Operation") and Error-Value = 19 ("Attempted SRv6 when the capability was not advertised").
+In case a PCEP speaker receives an SRv6-ERO subobject, when the PST is not set to 3 or SRv6-PCE-CAPABILITY sub-TLV was not exchanged, it MUST send a PCErr message with Error-Type = 19 ("Invalid Operation") and Error-Value = 19 ("Attempted SRv6 when the capability was not advertised").

 If a PCC receives a list of SRv6 segments, and the number of SRv6 segments exceeds the SRv6 MSD that the PCC can impose on the packet